weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 categories: post
 comments: true
 series: expected
 ---

 There are good reasons for and against the use of C++ Exceptions.
 The lack of good alternatives, however, is often considered a strong argument _for_ them.
 Exception-free codebases just too easily retrogress to archaic error code passing.
-If your project doesn't go well with Exceptions, it can be a terrible trade-off.
+If your project doesn't go well with exceptions, it can be a terrible trade-off.

 This post is the second in a series presenting the rich error handling implementation introduced to the LLVM libraries recently.
 In order to make it usable for third parties, I provide a stripped-down version:
 [https://github.com/weliveindetail/llvm-expected](https://github.com/weliveindetail/llvm-expected).